- Course Bidding: What, When, & How

 Course Bidding is a system for point allocation (much like interview bidding) to determine course registration for the final year of the Full-Time MBA program.

-A. March 20 at 10 a.m. - March 26 at 10 a.m.
+A: November 7 at 10 a.m. - November 12 at 10 a.m.
 Do NOT wait until the last minute!
-Place your bids well before the 10 a.m. deadline on March 26 to ensure that you are able to access the system and enter your bids successfully.
+Place your bids well before the 10 a.m. deadline on November 12 to ensure that you are able to access the system and enter your bids successfully.
 Bids cannot be processed after the system has closed.
-Students traveling for MAP during this period should be especially careful to place bids EARLY since web access from remote locations cannot be guaranteed and bids cannot be processed after the system has closed.

-A. Students must clear all financial holds before the end of bidding (10 a.m. on Tuesday, March 26).
-Students who fail to clear financial holds by this deadline will lose their bidding selections.
+A: Students must clear all financial holds before the beginning of bidding (November 7 at 10 a.m.).
+Students who fail to clear financial holds by this deadline will not be able to participate in the bidding process.

-A. Learn about course bidding using the links below, attend a Course Bidding Workshop, or stop by our Winter Garden Hours:
+A: Learn about course bidding using the links below, attend The Final Countdown Workshop, or stop by our Winter Garden Hours:

 Winter Garden Hours:

 A. No, however you should be aware that some classes will fill through course bidding; if you opt not to bid, you may miss the opportunity to enroll in a class.
-If you need to complete a Ross requirement (e.g., Communication requirement, Law/Ethics, World Economy), you will want to bid for this class in Fall or Winter to ensure that you reserve a seat in this course and can graduate on time.
+If you need to complete a Ross requirement in Winter (e.g., Communication requirement, Law/Ethics, World Economy), you will want to bid for this class to ensure that you reserve a seat in this course and can graduate on time.

 Don’t get caught with a missing requirement halfway through your last term (e.g., Communication requirement, Law/Ethics, World Economy) – make sure that you are aware of your remaining requirements and bid/register for them in advance.
 It is YOUR responsibility to make sure you are registering for and completing the appropriate courses and credits.
 If you have not fulfilled your degree requirements by the end of Winter 2014, you will not graduate.

-A. View a live degree audit of your record under Academic Requirements on Wolverine Access, review the core curriculum, track your progress using the Degree Requirements Checklist, and/or schedule a Graduate Degree Audit Check appointment with your Academic Advisor.
+A: Review your Academic Requirements on Wolverine Access to see a live degree audit of your record, or schedule a Graduate Degree Audit Check appointment with an Academic Advisor.
 Dual Degree students will need to schedule an "MBA Dual Degree Advising/Issues" appointment to review their requirements.

 Most students will want to make some schedule adjustments after our course bidding process.
 You will do this on Wolverine Access using the University's general registration process.

-A. After the course bidding process, Academic Services will load all of the results into Wolverine Access (see Bidding Timetable for details), at which point you will be able to see the classes you were awarded and waitlisted.
-It can take us some time to sort through the results, so don’t worry if you don’t see all of your classes right away.
-You can then drop/add classes directly on Wolverine Access after your general registration appointment time starts (between April 3-5).
+A: After the course bidding process, Academic Services will load all of the results into Wolverine Access (see Bidding Timetable for details), at which point you will be able to see the classes you were awarded and waitlisted.
+It can take us a few days to sort through the results, so don’t worry if you don’t see all of your classes right away.
+You can then drop/add classes directly on Wolverine Access after your general registration appointment time starts (between November 20-22).
 If you are interested in registering for any non-Ross courses, this is the method you will use to add those classes.

-Q. Do I need to use the backpack feature on Wolverine Access before registration opens?
+Q. Do I need to use the backpack feature on Wolverine Access?

 A. Maybe.
 You do not need to backpack the courses you are awarded through our course bidding process.
-If you are not awarded a class you wish to take, or if you are interested in registering for classes not available in bidding (e.g., non-Ross classes) then you will want to backpack those classes using Wolverine Access starting March 27.
-Be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
-If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open section at that time.
+If you are not awarded a class you wish to take, or if you are interested in registering for classes not available in bidding (e.g., non-Ross classes) then you will want to backpack those classes using Wolverine Access.

-A. The University assigns registration appointment times for graduate students between April 3-5.
+A: The University assigns registration appointment times for graduate students between November 20- 22.
 The times are determined by the credits completed, and then are randomly assigned.
-You can view your assigned time on Wolverine Access starting March 27.
+You can view your assigned time on Wolverine Access starting November 13.

-A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2013.
+A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register soon after your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2014.

 Q. How do I find out what non-Ross courses are being offered?

-A. Starting March 1, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar, which has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.
+A. Starting October 14, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).

 It is each student's responsibility to review the course registration rules and policies carefully.